 Section 1. - Annual Meeting

-The Annual Meeting of The Society shall be held in Ada County, Idaho, on the first Saturday of November each year, unless otherwise determined by the Board with property notice to the Membership.
-Not less than ten (10) days’ notice, or if notice is mailed by other than first class or registered mail, thirty (30) days’ notice, nor more than sixty (60) days before the meeting date of such Annual Meeting, shall be given by the Secretary/Treasurer, by mail or electronically, to each member at his or her last known preferred address.
+The Annual Meeting of The Society shall be held in Ada County, Idaho, annually, unless otherwise determined by the Board with proper notice to the Membership. , Notice of the Annual Meeting shall be given by the Secretary/Treasurer, by mail or electronically, to each member at his or her last known preferred address not less than ten (10) days before the meeting date.

 The agenda and order of business for the Annual Meeting shall be determined by the Board, and shall include, at a minimum, a report on the activities and financial condition of The Society for the prior fiscal year.